The Vietnam War

 Keith Payne

-Date of Birth08 August 1930
+Date of Birth

-Place of BirthIngham, Queensland, Australia
+Place of Birth

 In May 1969 Australian Keith Payne was leading a mobile strike force when the North Vietnamese Army (NVA) attacked from three directions.
 What followed was to put Payne into the select band of men who have earned the Victoria Cross and survived.

-In May of that year, Chief Warrant Officer (WO-2) Payne was commanding the 212th Company of the 1st Mobile Strike Force in Kontum when the NVA launched a powerful assault.
+On May 24th of that year, Chief Warrant Officer (WO-2) Payne was commanding the 212th Company of the 1st Mobile Strike Force in Kontum when the NVA launched a powerful assault.
 With the company isolated and coming under heavy rocket and mortar fire, Payne’s Indigenous troops began to retreat.
 Despite being wounded in the hands and arms, he covered the withdrawal before successfully establishing a defensive perimeter.

-Payne’s bravery on that night earned him the Victoria Cross, Britain’s and the Commonwealth’s highest award for gallantry.
+Payne’s bravery on that night earned him the Victoria Cross, Britain and the Commonwealth’s highest award for gallantry.
 He was also awarded the Distinguished Service Cross by the United States, and the Republic of Vietnam presented him with the Cross of Gallantry with Bronze Star.1

 After Vietnam Payne was posted to the Royal Military College of Australia as an instructor, before retiring from the Army in 1975.